benjisidi/haven/meme-oneshot.md

 - Mark Zuckerberg - a Lizardfolk shaman building an army of yuan-ti hellbent on controlling the minds of all that inhabit this world.
 Runs the *house of a thousand whispers*, a nexus for all communication magic that Ramk Buckerzerg manages
 - Elon Musk - The artificer *Tusk*, our BBEG
 - Shrek - Literally just an angry scottish ogre in a swamp
-- Batman, a washed up gun-for-hire named *Spruce Bane/Proust Spain/Loose Chain/Moose Pain*
+- [Lego] Batman, a washed up gun-for-hire named *Spruce Bane/Proust Spain/Loose Chain/Moose Pain*
   - Also been hired by DFV, keeps running into the players and messing up their plans
 - Dom Mazzetti
 - Rambo